slaclab/TrackingResolution/README.md

 	The order of the lines does not matter, but two layers with the same position must be avoided.

 An example of input file format can be found in example.txt.
 This is just a placeholder with material thickness set at 0, equally spaced layers and same detector resolution in the longitudinal and radial directions.
+Some other detector layout options are also provided in .txt.

 To change parameters from command line: